 About the training provider

-- a Post Graduate Certificate in Education (PGCE) including 60 Masters' Credits and Qualified Teacher Status (QTS) from Sheffield Hallam University.
+- A Post Graduate Certificate in Education (PGCE) including 60 Masters' Credits and Qualified Teacher Status (QTS) from Sheffield Hallam University.
 You can choose to study early years and primary education; early years with Special School focus; or primary education.

-Places are available in an excellent and varied network of schools across Sheffield and the Peak District.
-The schools who are partnered with the Alliance will offer high quality training for trainees who wish to train to teach in Primary or Secondary Phases.
-Our Primary places also include training opportunities for people who would like to teach in a special school context.
+Places are available in an excellent and varied network of 60+ schools across Sheffield and the Peak District.
+The schools who are partnered with the Alliance offer high quality training for trainees who wish to train to teach in Primary or Secondary Phases.

 Training with disabilities and other needs